Bastien

 Butter and oil each have strengths in the kitchen.
 Butter brings flavor, browning, and flaky pastry.
 Oil brings higher heat tolerance, moisture, and a longer shelf life.
 Knowing when to reach for each — and when to combine them — makes every dish better.

-Cooking oil smoke points: the complete guide for every cooking method
+Cooking oil smoke points: a practical chart and guide

 Ingredients

-Cooking oil smoke points: the complete guide for every cooking method
+Cooking oil smoke points: a practical chart and guide

 Techniques

-Egg substitutes for baking: what actually works
+Egg substitutes for baking: ratios by recipe

 Ingredients

-Egg substitutes for baking: what actually works
+Egg substitutes for baking: ratios by recipe

 Fermentation for beginners: how to start fermenting food at home